top of page

 About Paige

-Cody and I attend classes daily in the hospital (while GramGram stayed with Paige) to learn how to correctly use our equipment, properly work out the math to determine how much of what Paige can eat, how to prepare, weigh and cook her meals.
-We learned everything from what drinks she can have, vitamins she can be on down to the toothpaste she is allowed to use.
-Medical Keto is no joke.
+In June 2019, right after Paige’s first birthday, Paige was admitted to CHOP for 1 week to be monitored to start her medical ketogenic diet.
+Cody and I attended classes daily in the hospital (while GramGram stayed with Paige, so she wasn’t lonely in her hospital room) to learn how to correctly use our equipment, properly work out the math to determine how much of each thing she is allowed to eat.
+Everything Paige eats must get weighed to the tenth of the gram.
+We learned how to prepare, weigh and cook her meals.
+We learned everything from what drinks she can have, vitamins she can be on, down to the toothpaste she is allowed to use.

 "Was this a mistake?"

-The Keto Team reassured us multiple times that this beyond common reaction bodies make to such a strong diet change (one of the reasons for the admission).
-Paige underwent multiple blood tests and an EKG to make sure all was good, and it was.
+The keto team reassured us many times that this is a beyond common reaction bodies make to such a strong diet change.
+This is one of the reasons for the admission so they can be monitored.
+Paige had more blood tests and an EKG to make sure all was okay.
+Tests came back normal.

 bottom of page